 剥き物 (Decoration Peeling)

-Tools for carving decorative vegetable and fruit garnishes — radish flowers, cucumber fans, tomato roses, carved fruit presentations.
+Tools for carving decorative vegetable and fruit garnishes: radish flowers, cucumber fans, tomato roses, and carved fruit presentations.

-Mukimono is a high culinary art form in Japanese cuisine; tools range from petty-like cutting knives to highly specialized narrow carving tools.
-Rarely encountered in Western knife catalogs because the art form rarely crosses over.
+Mukimono is a high culinary art form in Japanese cuisine, and the tools range from petty-like cutting knives to highly specialized narrow carving blades.
+They are rarely seen in Western knife catalogs because the art form rarely crosses over.

-A category rather than a single shape — the practitioner builds a set of mukimono-specific tools matched to their decorative repertoire.
+It is a category rather than a single shape: the practitioner builds a set of mukimono-specific tools matched to their decorative repertoire.

 Kenmuki / Sakimaru Takohiki / Kobukiri